Joel Martin: American Hockey League

 Martin has never played a full season for the American Hockey League, but he has been frequently called up by various AHL teams since the 2005–06 season.
 He has been called up for a total of 4 games, and has gone 2–1–0.
 He has been called up to Milwaukee, Grand Rapids, Cleveland, Norfolk, and Syracuse, but only logged time with the last three.
 He started the 2010–11 season in the AHL with the Bridgeport Sound Tigers.

 On February 4, 2011, Martin was signed by the New York Islanders to a one-year, two-way (NHL/AHL) standard professional contract, and he was assigned to play with the Bridgeport Sound Tigers.
 He was called up as an emergency replacement on February 8, 2011 after Kevin Poulin got injured during the pregame skate.
 He was unable to make it for the start of the game and arrived at the arena well after puck drop.

 Playoffs

 Martin has led his team to the playoffs four times.
 First he led the Kalamazoo Wings to the playoffs in 2004–05.
-Joel had a record of 2–1 in the 2004–05 playoffs, but the Kwings were defeated.
-Joel led the Kwings to the playoffs again in the 2005–06 season and led the Wings to a 12–1 record, winning the Colonial Cup.
-Martin led the Trenton Titans to the playoffs in the 2006–07 season as well as the Elmira Jackals in the 2007–08 season, but saw success in neither.
-He led the Odessa Jackalopes to the CHL's Southern Conference Final; losing in seventh game to the Allen Americans.
+He had a 2–1 record in the 2004–05 playoffs, but the Kwings were defeated.
+Martin led the K-wings to the playoffs again in the 2005–06 season and led the Wings to a 12–1 record, winning the Colonial Cup.
+Martin led the Trenton Titans to the playoffs in the 2006–07 season, as well as the Elmira Jackals in the 2007–08 season, but saw success in neither.
+He led the Odessa Jackalopes to the CHL's Southern Conference Final, losing in the seventh game to the Allen Americans.